 "What we learned from these buyers is that winners sell radically differently than second-place finishers," Schultz told Business News Daily.
 "We also found that winners exhibit a specific combination of behaviors to achieve better outcomes than other sellers."

-Winners convince buyers that they can achieve maximum return, that the risks are acceptable and that the seller is the best choice among all options.
-Many sellers are not good at convincing buyers, and large portions of sellers aren't even willing to convince.
-When they can and do, they win more sales.
+Schultz and Doerr said that winners convince buyers of three ideas: They can achieve maximum return, the risks are acceptable, and the seller is the best option available.
+Many sellers struggle to convince buyers of such notions, and some won't even make the effort to do so.
+When they can and do, however, data shows they win more sales.

-Schultz said by educating buyers with ideas, winners share concepts and insights that can have a major impact on the buyer's goals.
+By doing so, Schultz said, winners share concepts and insights that have a major impact on the buyer's goals.

 "We call this opportunity insight," Schultz said.
 "Buyers typically don't know alternative opportunities exist until sellers take the time to share them, but once they do, it influences the buyer's agenda for action."

-Schultz said that doesn't mean sellers should just throw ideas out left and right and see if something sticks, but that they essentially need to transfer their drive, passion and energy for the possibilities to their buyers' minds.
+Schultz said that doesn't mean sellers should just throw ideas out left and right and see if something sticks; they need to transfer their drive, passion, and energy for the possibilities to their buyers' minds.

 "To win today, you must also focus on differentiation, ROI and collaboration," he said.
 "Do so while leveraging ideas and you'll win significantly more often."

 Additional reporting by Chad Brooks.
 Some source interviews were conducted for a previous version of this article.